That can only mean one thing on this radio program, and that is all things self-proclaimed simple man.

 I don't think I am.

-Couple of examples.
+A couple of examples.

 You know, Kamala Harris, their presidential candidate, wanted taxpayer-funded sex change operations for illegals and for convicts.

-A running mate wanted gender-affirming care without parental consent.
+Her running mate wanted gender-affirming care without parental consent.

-Uh you add to that DEI, you add to that woke, you add to that, you know, cradle to grave, womb to the tomb, green new deal, and this is not Bill Clinton's Democratic Party anymore.
+You add to that DEI, you add to that woke, you add to that, you know, cradle-to-grave, womb to the tomb, Green New Deal.

 Look, what I believe happened in the Democratic Party is they were bought.

-The party was bought by the George Soros billionaire Hollywood people that pump an enormous amount of money into the political action committees of very far-left candidates like Bragg in New York and people like that.
+The party was bought by the George Soros billionaire Hollywood people that pump an enormous amount of money into the political action committees of very far-left candidates like Bragg and New York and people like that.

-So the par oh the party was bought, they sold it.
+So the party was bought.

-Um whereas in Clinton, Obama that it started there.
+Whereas in Clinton, Obama, it started there.

-Um, so it is a different party.
+So it is a different party.

 They've sold their soul.